About me

 After completing my military service, I continued to apply and expand my skills in graphics programming focusing on real-time ray tracing by working on a forked version of the Hazel Engine.
 In this independent project, I have:

-These enhancements have further expanded the capabilities of the Hazel Engine, demonstrating my ability to independently drive the development and improvement of complex graphics engines.
+These enhancements have further expanded the capabilities of the Beyond Engine, demonstrating my ability to independently drive the development and improvement of complex graphics engines.
+You can find the source code here.

-During my mandatory military service year, I worked on Tensor, a propriatary fork of the Hazel Engine maintained by Sensor Foundries Inc. I was able to spend a week (holiday from military service) every 2 weeks spent at my militray unit.
+This is Tensor, maintained by Senkii Inc. I was able to spend a week (holiday from military service) every 2 weeks spent at my militray unit.
 Despite the constraints, I was able to make substantial contributions to Tensor:

 These features not only improved the visual quality and realism of the Tensor engine but also demonstrated my ability to work effectively under challenging conditions.